-Click on the image to learn about the Hooded Merganser!
+Click the image to learn about this perky little bird!

 Click the image to learn more!